 So although financial industry looks like very bright and shiny and the colleagues in this industry often have very good education background, however, there are also grunt works that are laborious and tedious.
 One of them is document writing and reviewing.
 The glorious, nice and disclosed prospectuses such as Bond Prospectuses and IPO documents are usually the products of countless all-nighters.
 We observe that finance industry is document intensive.
 Practitioners in this industry have to read, search, write, review documents every day.
 Documents in this industry include invoice and receipt, contracts, bond prospectuses, IPO prospectuses, Annual Report and Quarterly Report.
 Manually processing these documents is labor-intensive, time-consuming, and error prone.

-However, in many area, AI has helped people or even freed people from tedious work.
+However, in many areas, AI has helped people or even freed people from tedious work.
 For example, AI is applied in automatic customer service, credit assessment, and machine translation, so that people can devote to more creative works.
 Therefore, one question is that can AI free people from paperwork in financial industry.
 This is the main content we will talk about in this talk.

 So this talk will be divided into two parts.
 In the first part, we will talk about what is Document Intelligence and present some real world applications in this area to show how AI can free you from tedious paperwork in your everyday work.
 Specifically, we will talk about the applications in the following three aspects, including information gathering, intelligent review, and intelligent writing.
 These tools may help you find information, review documents and write documents in a more efficient and effective way.